OlegDzhuraev/Modifiers/README.md

 ```

 ### Get actual value
 This is another most common action.
 To handle any values, you need to get them somehow.
-This example shows, how it done in this extension.
+This example shows, how it's done in this extension.
 ```cs
 // Getting value of Max Health param gameObject.GetModifierValue(ModType.MaxHealth);